Shopify Structured Data: Improved organic traffic that converts, without chasing rankings

 1. More visual weight

 Especially if you are able to get product reviews into the listing.
-Those orange stars really stand out on Google’s blue/white pages.
+Those orange stars really stand out on Google’s search pages.

 2. Better quality traffic that converts

-Second, with Rich Snippets you’re going to get better quality traffic.
+Second, with Rich Results you’re going to get better quality traffic.
 Instead of fly-by window shoppers, you’re going to get more wallet-out “just show me your add to cart button please” customers.

 As you can see in the examples, someone is able to check the stock, price compare, and do a basic store evaluation all from the search results.